gfeun/ansi-zenikanard/README.md

 ```
 Usage of ansi-zenikanard:
   -cache
       use local cache (default true)
   -cache-dir string
       cache directory to store zenikanards (default "./cache")
   -cache-only
       don't scrape website, use only local cache.
 Useful on machine where playwright is not supported, raspi for example.
 Assumes cache enabled
+  -fetch-only
+      fetch zenikanard and stop
   -h  help
   -image-transcoder string
       program to transcode png to ansi. one of viu, img2txt, pixterm (default "viu")
   -listen-addr string
       adress and port fed to http.ListenAndServe (default ":8080")
+  -playwright-install
+      install browsers
   -transition-time int
       time to sleep between zenikanard in millisecond (default 500)
   -v  enable debug output
 ```

 ## Internals